ruimarinho/bitcoin-core/README.md

 ```

 #### Batch requests
-Batched requests are support by passing an array to the `command` method with a `method` and optionally, `parameters`.
+Batch requests are support by passing an array to the `command` method with a `method` and optionally, `parameters`.
 The return value will be an array with all the responses.

 ```js
 const batch = [